Skip to content

 In our analysis, we observed that:

-- The Ranking phase was the only area where non-convergence was observed, and even then, it occurred in < 0.3% of ranking cases.
+• The Ranking phase was the only area where non-convergence was observed, and even then, it occurred in 0.3% of ranking cases.
+In these instances, the Elbow Method fallback was engaged, and the inclusion of these fallback estimates did not negatively impact the aggregate error rates.

-- This implies that for all other metrics (BCa Intervals, Thresholds), convergence was virtually 100%.
+• For all other metrics (BCa Intervals, Thresholds), convergence rates were 100%.

 2. Accuracy Validation